gdi-de/apworkshop2026_ldtutorial/README.md

 Instead, we can create a static OGC API Features version that allows downloading full datasets but cannot provide search functionality.

 > [!NOTE]
-> We publish geospatial features as a single GeoJSON files, with one feature per instance.
+> We publish geospatial features as a single GeoJSON file, with one feature per instance.
 > We infer groupings by subclass categorization and create collection instances in the knowledge graph.
 > We then publish these collections as a static [OGC API Features](https://gdi-de.github.io/apworkshop2026_ldtutorial/collections/indexc.html) deployment so that the geodata, modeled as linked open data, can be accessed in GIS applications.
 We publish an [OpenAPI description](https://gdi-de.github.io/apworkshop2026_ldtutorial/api/api.html) of the static service.

 > [!CAUTION]
-> A note on static OGC API Features capabilities:
 > A static OGC API Features deployment will answer API calls to:
 > - /landingpage
 > - /capabilities